Insure my travels

 What is a Pre-existing medical condition?

-- Have any cardiovascular or circulatory condition (e.g. heart condition, hypertension, blood clots, raised cholesterol, stroke, aneurysm) that has occurred at any time prior to the commencement of cover under this Policy and/or prior to any trip.
+2. Any cardiovascular or circulatory condition (e.g. heart condition, hypertension, blood clots, raised cholesterol, stroke, aneurysm) that has occurred at any time prior to the commencement of cover under this Policy and/or prior to any trip.

 If any of the above statements are applicable to you, or anybody travelling in your party, you may be considered as having a pre-existing medical condition, and will need to complete medical screening for this condition.